MicrosoftDocs/globalization/globalization/testing/linguistic-validation.md

 Ideally, you complete both early linguistic validation and in-context reviews before release.

 Linguistic reviews should be performed by native speakers of the language.
-Using in-country reviewers is highly recommended to ensure that the localized content is aligned with target market expectations.
+Using in-country/region reviewers is highly recommended to ensure that the localized content is aligned with target market expectations.

 A linguistic reviewer looks at the following aspects: